irfansaf/Pet-Feeder/README.md

 4. Customize and expand the functionality as needed for your pet's requirements.

 ### Contributors:
-- [Your Name](https://github.com/yourusername): Project creator and main contributor.
+- [Irfan Saf](https://github.com/irfansaf): Project creator and main contributor.

 ### License:
 This project is licensed under the [MIT License](LICENSE).